WaveGuard: Robust Deepfake Detection and Source Tracing via Dual-Tree Complex Wavelet and Graph Neural Networks: EXPERIMENTS

 It can be found that: (a) From Case 1, the joint sub-band significantly affects the robustness and detection ability of the watermark.
 When Tracer only extracts the watermark in 1 and 3 sub-bands, the BER increases obviously, indicating that reducing sub-bands weakens the stability of the watermark.
 However, when the Detector is extended to 1, 3, 4 and 6 sub-bands, the BER decreases, and the extra sub-bands enhance the redundancy of the watermark, making its detection more stable under common distortion and deepfake forgery. (b) From Case 2, it can be seen that the PSNR and SSIM of the watermark image decrease after the attention mechanism is removed, which indicates that the attention mechanism has optimized the watermark embedding.
 Although BER has not changed much, the invisibility and visual quality of the watermark have obviously decreased, which verifies the importance of attention mechanism in optimizing visual quality. (c) From Case 3, it can be seen that the robustness of the watermark is significantly reduced after the frequency domain embedding is removed.
 Although PSNR and SSIM remain at a high level, BER increases significantly under common distortion and deepfake forgery.
-In addition，the perfect reconstruction, directional selectivity and approximate translation invariance of DT-CWT make frequency domain embedding more resistant to distortion and forgery, which verifies its key role in improving watermark robustness. (d) From Case 4, it can be seen that after removing SC-GNN, the PSNR and SSIM of the watermark image decrease, although the BER changes little, indicating that SC-GNN plays an important role in optimizing the visual quality of the watermark image.
-SC-GNN improves the invisibility of the watermark and reduces perceptual artifacts by extracting the structural features of the image, which verifies the key role of SC-GNN in optimizing the visual quality of the watermark.
+In addition，the perfect reconstruction, directional selectivity and approximate translation invariance of DT-CWT make frequency domain embedding more resistant to distortion and forgery, which verifies its key role in improving watermark robustness. (d) From Case 4, it can be seen that after removing SC-GNN, the PSNR and SSIM of the watermarked image both decrease, and the BER also shows a slight increase.
+This indicates that SC-GNN not only plays an important role in optimizing the visual quality of the watermarked image but also provides auxiliary improvements to robustness.
+By extracting and modeling the structural features of the image, SC-GNN reduces perceptual artifacts, improves invisibility, and enhances resistance to semantic-level manipulations such as deepfake forgeries, thereby contributing to both visual quality and robustness.
+Compared with more conventional perceptual (e.g., GAN discriminators), our graph-based method places greater emphasis on modeling structural relationships at the regional level.
+Similarly, compared with Transformer-based constraints that rely on global self-attention to capture long-range dependencies, our method can more effectively maintain spatial consistency in semantically tampered facial images, thereby resisting geometric distortions and local appearance changes, while ensuring both high visual quality and strong robustness of the watermark.